plipp/informatica-scala-2016/docs/tutorial/03-Understand-ControlFunction-Input.md

   for further details.

   To react appropriately on an input string, we need to decompose the input string.

+## Instructions

 1. Work through the worksheets
     - [if](../../src/main/worksheets/03_01_if.sc)
     - [strings](../../src/main/worksheets/03_02_strings.sc)
-2. Enhance your Bot:
+2. Enhance your Bot
     - In case of a 'React' as input state let your Bot move 1 UP and update the status with your energy, e.g.: 'Status(text="50")'
     - If there is no 'React'-input, but anything else: do nothing.